Dominic Smith Player Props: Nationals vs. Reds

-The Washington Nationals, including Dominic Smith and his .487 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Brett Kennedy and the Cincinnati Reds at Nationals Park, Tuesday at 11:05 AM ET.
+The Washington Nationals, including Dominic Smith and his .462 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starting pitcher Graham Ashcraft and the Cincinnati Reds at Nationals Park, Wednesday at 7:05 PM ET.

 Dominic Smith Game Info & Props vs. the Reds